Jimmy White: Legacy

 As a six-time runner-up at the World Snooker Championship, White has been labelled 'The People's Champion' by the media, and he is widely regarded as one of the best snooker players to have never been crowned world champion.
-White's ten ranking event titles place him twelfth on the all time list of ranking event winners, and he has compiled more than 300 century breaks during his career.
+White's ten ranking event titles place him twelfth on the all-time list of ranking event winners, and he has compiled more than 300 century breaks during his career.
 White is the most successful player ever at the World Seniors Championship having won a record four titles.
 He was inducted into the World Snooker Tour Hall of Fame in 2017.

-Brendan Cooper wrote in his 2023 book Deep Pockets: Snooker and the Meaning of Life that White "remains, probably, the most popular player in the history of the sport."
+Luke Williams and Paul Gadsby's book Masters of the Baize (2005) included a chapter on White alongside all of the world snooker champions up to that time; the authors wrote that "the Story of the World Snooker Championship would be incomplete without reference to the greatest players never to lift the crown [and] one of the sport's true entertainers".
+They suggested that White's "appeal transcends all boundaries of age and class", because despite his unpolished behaviour, he played honorably and "never makes excuses for defeat."
+Brendan Cooper commented in his 2023 book Deep Pockets: Snooker and the Meaning of Life that White "remains, probably, the most popular player in the history of the sport."
 Cooper attributed this to White combining charisma and humbleness with a fearless style of play and a lack of wins.
 The snooker historian Clive Everton concluded in 2012 that White's career had been defined not by winning over twenty titles, but by losing six world championship finals, and that White's life "encompassed innumerable pleasures of the moment but not the true fulfilment of his talent."

+Steve Davis has called White "one of the greatest underachievers who still achieved", and remarked that although White's technique was imperfect, "talent got over that."
+Both Hendry and three-time world champion Mark Williams had White as their "hero" when they were young players.
+He was the first player followed by the young Ronnie O'Sullivan, who went on to be the seven-time world champion.
+O'Sullivan admired "the way he played, the vulnerability you could sense" and copied White's habit of spinning the cue as he struck the cue ball.